Hands up if you want to stop feeling guilty about your teen’s depression?

 No matter how many people tell your child’s depression is not your fault, it sometimes feels impossible to believe otherwise.
 After all, our kids are the result of both our nature and our nurture.
 Who else is there to blame?

 For me, the double whammy of guilt and shame hit me in the emergency room.
 We were awaiting my daughter’s transport to another hospital.
-She was being held against her will, having refused treatment.
+She was being held against her will, having refused treatment for her depression.
 And though she was fine physically, we were in uncharted territory–neither one of us knowing where this was headed.

 While I tried putting on a brave face, I still couldn’t seem to stop tears from welling up in my eyes.
 When she saw them, she looked at me hard.
 Her own baby blues were as cold as ice when she asked, “Why are you crying?”